 - Stay Inspired and Motivated: Avoid following social media accounts that make you think negatively about your appearance, your body image, or hair loss.
 Instead, look for those celebrities, influencers, and the people in your social circle who embrace everyone for their unique beauty.
 Keep yourself focused on content that accepts people for who they are and seeks out the bright side in every situation.
 When you surround yourself with motivating information, you will train your brain to think more positively.
 It will also be easier to avoid negative sources in the future.

 - Try Laser Therapy: Photobiomodulation therapy (PBMT), formerly often referred to as low-level laser therapy (LLLT), is a cutting-edge technology used to treat hair-thinning and hair-loss.
-It is even an effective option for those who are suffering from male pattern baldness or female pattern hair loss.
-Wearing one of our Capillus® laser therapy caps for just six minutes per day can help you to grow thicker, healthier hair and improve the health of your hair follicles.
+LLLT can be an effective option for those who are suffering from male pattern baldness or female pattern hair loss.
+Wearing one of our Capillus®laser therapy caps for just six minutes per day may help you to grow thicker, healthier hair and improve the health of your hair follicles.

 - Use Hair Therapy Products: Our clinical hair therapy products are the perfect complement to our laser therapy caps.
 All four Cap+ Clinical Hair Therapy products, including our shampoo, conditioner, revitalizer, and activator, use the best ingredients to gently cleanse, exfoliate, and moisturize your hair and scalp.
-When used with the laser therapy cap of your choice, they promote the effectiveness of your hair health regimen, as well as your overall hair and scalp health.
+You can use them with or without the laser therapy cap of your choice to promote the effectiveness of your hair health regimen, as well as your overall hair and scalp health.

 - Change Your Style: It’s time to embrace your unique look, as well as the changes that are happening in your life.
 If you are someone who is experiencing severe hair loss, try a new hairstyle.
 Work with a stylist who is experienced with thinning or conditions like male pattern baldness to find the cut and style that is right for you.